metacartel/Harbour-MVP/README.md

 [EIP-1077](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1077.md) is a very good guideline for how to format your meta transactions, but we are finding that different organizations have different use-cases.
 We would like to start executing transactions for each other but we need a centralized place to facilitate sharing our current implementations.

-Let's all post our meta transaction formats here in a digestible format:
+Let's all post our meta transaction formats here in a digestible format.
+The TL;DR here is to communicate how someone else could execute your meta transaction for you.

 ### Format
 ```